Sharrnah/stable-diffusion-docker/README.md

 - Set the environment variable "WEBUI_RELAUNCH" to
   - "`true`" (default) For automatic restarting of the WebUI
   - "`false`" Disables automatic restarting of the WebUI
+- Set the environment variable "ENABLE_TEXTUAL_INVERSION" to
+  - "`true`" To clone and install Textual Inversion (Breaks Latent Diffusion SR!!!)
+  - "`false`" (default) does not clone Textual Inversion on startup

 For that you can create a `.env` file and set the content to
 ```env